Multiple-Ways-to-Search-Records-in-MS-Access-Form Part-1

 End Sub

-When the user picks “Male” or “Female” from the drop-down, the form instantly filters to show only records matching that value.
-Everything else disappears until the filter is cleared.
+When the user picks Male or Female from the drop-down, the form instantly filters to show only records matching that value.
+All other records are hidden until the filter is cleared.

-This approach works for any fixed set of categories — status labels, departments, regions, yes/no fields, or anything else where the options are known in advance and don’t change.
+This approach works for any fixed set of categories — status labels (Active/Inactive), departments, regions, priority levels, or any other field where the options are known in advance and don’t change.

-Method 4: Option Group — The Cleaner Alternative
+Method 4: Option Group — A Cleaner Alternative

-If your manual value list has just a few options (like All, Male, Female), there’s an even cleaner approach: the Option Group.
-Instead of a drop-down, the user sees clearly labelled radio buttons directly on the form — no clicking to open a list, no ambiguity about what’s available.
+If your fixed value list has just a few options — like All, Male, and Female — there’s a cleaner alternative to the combo box: the Option Group.
+Instead of a drop-down, the user sees clearly labelled radio buttons directly on the form.
+There’s nothing to click open, nothing to scroll through, and every option is visible at a glance.

 How to set it up

-- In Form Design View, go to the Form Design menu and select Option Group
+1. In Design View, go to the Form Design tab and select Option Group

-- The Option Group Wizard walks you through it — enter your label names, e.g. All, Male, Female
+3. The Option Group Wizard opens — enter your label names, for example: All, Male, Female

-- Set All as the default option (so the form shows all records when it first opens)
+4. Set All as the default so the form shows all records when it first opens

 vba